 Find ways to make things simple

 Technology has been invented to try and make all our lives that little bit easier.
-Which means if you have the opportunity to do simply tasks that you need to carry out every day for your business, then take it.
+Which means if you have the opportunity to do simple tasks that you need to carry out every day for your business, then take it.

-There are a variety of ways that you can make your work flow that little bit easier.
+There are a variety of ways that you can make your workflow that little bit easier.
 This comes in the form of apps and online tools that can help you to keep track of your workflow, record your finances and communicate with clients or colleagues.